-He would go on to reach the final of the Players Championship later in the season, as well as a further three semi-finals to break into the world’s top 16 for the first time.
-He also defeated Elliot Slessor 10-7 at the World Championship to become the first player born in the 2000s to win a match at the Crucible Theatre, before losing to defending champion Judd Trump in the second round.
+The 2019/20 season also saw him reach the final of the Players Championship later in the season, as well as a further three semi-finals to break into the world’s top 16 for the first time.
+He defeated Elliot Slessor 10-7 at the World Championship to become the first player born in the 2000s to win a match at the Crucible Theatre, before losing to defending champion Judd Trump in the second round.

 Yan first rose to prominence on the international stage at the age of just 13 as he began to compete as a wildcard at professional events, as well as at Asian PTC tournaments.
 He scored several notable wins including against Stuart Bingham and Liang Wenbo, reaching the last 32 of the Wuxi Classic and Shanghai Masters in 2014.